sekocha/pypolymlp/docs/thermodynamics.md

 ```

 Converged states of SSCHA calculations are used as reference states.
+Log file `polymlp_ti.yaml` will be generated in the directory where fc2.hdf5 is located.

 6. Calculate thermodynamic properties from the precedent calculations.
 ```shell